 “We look at signals like what posts you’ve liked, saved, and commented on in the past.
 Let’s say you’ve recently liked a number of photos from San Francisco’s dumpling chef Cathay Bi (@dumplingclubsf).
 We then look at who else likes Cathay’s photos, and then what other accounts those people are interested in.
 Maybe people who like Cathay are also into the SF dim sum spot @dragonbeaux.”

 Instagram (like other social media platforms) has multiple feeds within it.
 The first feed you see when you open the app is the feed of the accounts you follow.
-But right next to it, there is the explore feed which exposes you to accounts you don’t yet follow but which produces content you might like.
+But right next to it, there is the explore feed which exposes you to accounts you don’t yet follow but which produce content you might like.

 Perhaps you already know these feeds as an Instagram user.
 But it’s time to look at them as a marketer.
 If you want to get that organic traffic from Instagram and monetize this traffic, you will have to outrank other accounts that compete with you on the top placements of these pages.